josephluck/internote/README.md

 ## Front-end environment variables

-Since Serverless components has not figured out a good way to deal with secret environment variables properly (with respect to KMS), the [`aws-env`](https://github.com/Droplr/aws-env) executable is used to generate a `.env` file in the root of the `ui` project from AWS SSM variables.
-Serverless components then picks up the keys in the `.env` file and loads them in to the app.
-The `.env` file is in `.gitignore`.
+#### In development

+To support next's local development environment the [aws-env](https://github.com/Droplr/aws-env) executable is used to import and hydrate process.env from AWS SSM variables in-line before the development server has started.
+Similarly, when running a "built" version of the app, aws-env is used to hydrate the process.env before the server starts.

+aws-env is configured to load _all_ variables prefixed with the "stage" for example `/internote/dev/*`.

+#### In serverless (deployed)

+Environment configuration is injected in to the serverless build scripts via AWS SSM using the AWS SDK for node.
+These environment variables are loaded in to the configuration at build time.

 ## Variable explanations